 - Over 90% of teachers report that student confidence and/or enthusiasm towards academics increases because of Heart Math Tutoring.

-A 501c3 nonprofit, Heart Math Tutoring grew to support over 20 schools and 1,000+ students and volunteer tutors in Charlotte, NC.
+A 501c3 nonprofit, Heart Math Tutoring has grown to support 26 schools and 1,000+ students and volunteer tutors in Charlotte, NC.
 In partnership with Charleston-area philanthropists and leaders, HMT expanded outside of Charlotte to the Charleston area during the 2021/22 school year.
-HMT completed a pilot program at Ladson Elementary School in Charleston County School District, thanks to financial support from Coastal Community Foundation of South Carolina, John and Lynn Cooper, Martha and Eric Eubank, J. Henry Stuhr Funeral Homes, The Joanna Foundation, Pamela Levy, Scott and Donna Olsen, John and Alexandra Read, and Social Venture Partners – Charleston.
+HMT completed a successful pilot program at Ladson Elementary School in Charleston County School District with 100% of students meeting or exceeding program growth goals.